EchoStream: Fostering Social Connection Through Shared Interests

 Airbuds

 A widget for best friends to share their listening activity.
-You and your friends can see what each other are listening to right on your home screens.
+You and your friends can see what each other are listening to.

 Cappuccino

-A mini-podcast app made up of stories from your closest friends.
+A mini-podcast app made up of stories.
 You and your friends record short audio stories (“beans”) throughout the day.

 A multifunctional Chinese app that combines messaging, social media, and mobile payment features, serving as an all-in-one digital platform.